nicholascloud/ventage/README.md

 ```

 The context for a piped event is always the receiving Ventage object (in the code above, `v2`).

+The callback handle is returned from `pipe()` so that it may later be used to unsubscribe from the piped event.

 #### subscribing to wildcard events